root

 • gender responsive

-• Other: resilience; transformation; innovation; social equity; universality; prevention; flexibility; service and business continuity; economic and fiscal sustainability; territorial approach; shared public-private responsibility
+• Other: transformation; innovation; equity; universality; prevention; flexibility; continuity; economic sustainability; decentralization; shared responsibility

 Use of Indigenous and Traditional Knowledge